Photographing Boys and Their Toys

 I’m one of the Inception Masters over at The Arcanum, a new and exciting way to learn photography online.
-My main responsibility is to build a community of like minded, supportive and super keen photographers who via creation, interaction and one-to-one critiques will build their technical expertise and ignite their creative side.
+My main responsibility is to build a community of like minded, supportive and super keen photographers who via creation, interaction and one-to-one critiques will build their technical expertise and ignite their creativity.
 I take the responsibility associated with building the culture of the community very seriously, as do I the role of supporting and mentoring future Masters from within the cohorts for which I'm responsible.

 A Challenge Accepted

-One of the Administrators in our community, Peti Morgan, sent a friendly challenge my way.
-Peti noted that, while it’s important to strive for consistency in branding from place to place across the web, I might want to consider updating my profile photo or, at the very least, start adding photos (even selfies) of me across my site, our community on the Arcanum and across social media.
+A member of one of my Arcanum cohorts sent a friendly challenge my way.
+They suggested that, while it’s important to strive for consistency in branding from place to place across the web, I might want to consider updating my profile photo or, at the very least, start adding photos (even selfies) of me across my site, our community on the Arcanum and across social media.